 In order to adapt labels to the feature the atlas plugin iterates over, you can include expressions.
-For example, for a city layer with fields CITY_NAME and ZIPCODE, you could insert this:
+What you should take care of is to place expression part (including functions, fields or variables) between [% and %].
+For example, for a city layer with fields CITY\NAME and ZIPCODE, you could insert this: